 Score Management

-Save your Gotcha throws for critical moments in the game.
-Use them when your opponent is close to winning.
-A well-timed Gotcha can change the game’s outcome instantly.
-Patience is key; don’t waste Gotchas early in the match.
+Don’t rush aggressive shots early.
+Save high-risk throws for moments when your opponent is close to winning.
+A single smart Gotcha can end the match instantly.

 Tips For Beginners